TecknixClient/BukkitAPI/README.md

  /**
  * At the top of the documentation you will see an explanation of what the method does.
  *
- * @param (the parameter) This is something that is passed through the method and a breif explanation of what it does is given.
+ * @param (the parameter) This is something that is passed through the method and a brief explanation of what it does is given.
  */
 ```